fvan-wij/Telestein3D_WebAssembly/README.md

 # Telestein3D (Raycaster in C/WebAssembly)
 ![](https://github.com/fvan-wij/Cub3d_Telestein3D/blob/main/telestein.gif)
 Telestein3D (based on 42's project 'Cub3d') is a demo of a horror game that can be explored in first-person similar to the game Wolfenstein 3D.
-Originally written in C and built specifically for Linux, but thanks to PepeLevi's (https://github.com/PepeLevi) MLX42_emcc Emscripten compliant fork of MLX42, I managed to port it to the web.
+Originally written in C and built specifically for Linux, but thanks to [PepeLevi](https://github.com/PepeLevi)'s [MLX42_emcc](https://github.com/PepeLevi/MLX42_emcc) Emscripten compliant fork of MLX42, I managed to port it to the web.

 ## Play Telestein3D
-Click here to play in the browser: https://fvan-wij.github.io/Telestein3D_WebAssembly
+Click [here](https://fvan-wij.github.io/Telestein3D_WebAssembly) to play in the browser.
+> [!NOTE]
+> This is a ported version of Telestein3D and is currently less-stable than the original game written in C

 _Features:_
 - A ray-casting engine from scratch using mathematics;